spywhere/plug.nvim/docs/extensions/auto-install.md

 ### `setup`

-Check and attempt to install vim-plug automatically.
-If vim-plug cannot be found or installed, the extension will signal plug.nvim to stop processing all plugin setup.
+Check and attempt to install plugin manager automatically.
+If plugin manager cannot be found or installed, the extension will signal plug.nvim to stop processing all plugin setup.

 ### `plugin_options`